 Often a Community Development Worker will also have other expert skills.
-For example, an agriculture extension officer might be an expert on farming systems (a didiman) and also someone who works with communities and groups and families to help them develop (a CDW).
+For example, an agriculture or Grade 12 leavers or Pastors or Women's leaders or Youth leaders or Ward extension officer might be an expert on farming systems (a didiman) and also someone who works with communities and groups and families to help them develop (a CDW).
 They wear two hats at the same time.
 Great.